-On paper, the idea of an 'ally' in the workplace is pretty simple.
-An ally is loosely defined as an individual who helps empower and elevate individuals from any marginalized group.
+On paper, the idea of an "ally" in the workplace is pretty simple.
+An ally is loosely defined as an individual who helps empower and elevate individuals from any underrepresented group.

 But true allyship is not a theoretical idea, it's a practice.
-It’s a set of behaviours that put into action the values of inclusion, diversity and social justice.
-You can't just talk the talk, you have to walk the walk.
+It’s a set of behaviours that put into action the values of inclusion, diversity, and social justice.

-Allyship can be aligned to many groups such as support for LGBTQ2+ rights, standing against anti-Black racism, and in my case, supporting the career advancement and equity of women at TD.
+Allyship can be aligned to many groups such as support for 2SLGBTQ+ rights, standing against anti-Black racism, or supporting the career advancement of these groups and gender equity at TD.

-When it comes to the workplace, allyship is where diversity and inclusion training gets put into practice.
-Training alone doesn’t change behaviour.
+When it comes to the workplace, this is often where diversity and inclusion training programs can help to educate colleagues on what active allyship looks like, and how to put it into practice.
+Still, training alone doesn’t change behaviour.
 There's a crucial step between learning something and moving that new knowledge into your daily actions and behaviours.

 Why it's important to have an Allies program

 So how do we get there?
-As an organization, you can and should offer formal training programs, but if you don’t fuse this with action targeting people's everyday behaviours, then meaningful change is more difficult to achieve.
-This is where my role leading the Allies pillar for WIL at TD comes in.
+As an organization, you can and should offer formal training programs, but if you don’t fuse this with action targeted towards changing people's behaviours, holding them accountable—that is how we make systemic change—then meaningful change is more difficult to achieve.

-TD makes significant investments in D&I training to help educate colleagues about important issues like implicit bias, but allyship is a less formalized process.
-It needs to be modeled by the leaders within our organization during our day-to-day work experience for there to be positive change and for ideas from courses like the WIL Allies program, to start manifesting in our workplace culture.
+TD makes significant investments in diversity and inclusion training to help educate colleagues about important issues like implicit bias, and allyship.
+Allyship needs to be modeled by the leaders within our organization during our day-to-day work experience for there to be positive change and for ideas from courses like the Women at TD Allies program, to start manifesting in our workplace culture.

-Part of my role is having conversations with senior leadership to reinforce the importance of them modeling real allyship to their teams.
+Part of our Allies committee's role is having conversations with senior leadership to reinforce what real allyship is and the types of actions to model to their teams.

 'Performative allyship', on the other hand, typically consists of actions that appear to be supportive but do not actually result in any significant change and often end up serving the individual trying to be an ally, more than the person or group of people they are hoping to help.
 It's easy to feel like you are part of the solution by hitting the 'like' button, and while it may be a starting point, it needs to be followed up by consistent action to really help make a difference.

-Already, we can see how much the leadership landscape has changed at TD through the efforts of WIL and our deep-rooted history of promoting and supporting diversity and inclusion in the workplace.
+Already, we can see how much the leadership landscape has changed at TD through the efforts of Women at TD and our deep-rooted history of promoting and supporting diversity and inclusion in the workplace.

 We are making good progress.
-For the fifth year in a row TD was included in the Bloomberg Gender-Equality Index in 2020, a recognition that acknowledges the Bank's commitment to advancing women's equality in the workplace, including helping propel women's success at every stage their career.
-TD also achieved its Canadian target of 40% women in senior leadership roles by 2020.
-However, there is work still to be done.
+For the seventh year in a row TD was included in the Bloomberg Gender-Equality Index, a recognition that acknowledges the Bank's commitment to advancing women's equality in the workplace, including helping propel women's success at every stage their career.
+TD also achieved its Canadian target of 40% women in senior leadership roles by 2020 and is on track to meet its target of women in 45% of titled Vice-President and above role by 2025.
+Despite this progress, there is work still to be done.

 Becoming a real ally

-When I have conversations with other leaders who want to be better allies to the women on their teams, I encourage those executives to act as mentors and sponsors for them.
-Be generous with your network; help to make your contacts their contacts.
+When I have conversations with other leaders who want to be better allies to the women on their teams, I encourage those executives to listen and ask how you can support them.
+You can also act as mentors and sponsors for them as a start.
+Be generous with your network and influence; help to make your contacts their contacts.

-Allyship is not only about supporting and elevating your female colleagues, it's also about speaking up against bad behaviour, including double standards.
-Calling out bad behavior, even when it's not overtly malicious, needs to become ingrained in workplace culture for real positive change to happen.
+Allyship is not only about supporting and elevating your female colleagues, but also about speaking up against bad behaviour, including double standards.
+Calling out bad behavior, even when it's not overtly malicious, needs to become engrained in workplace culture for real positive change to happen.